 The Food and Drug Administration (FDA) defines an implant as a device or tissue that is placed into a surgically or naturally formed cavity of the human body and is intended to remain there for a period of 30 days or more.
 There may be instances where a device that remains in the body for short periods, less than 30 days, may also be considered as an implant according to the FDA.
 Implants must also remain in the patient's body upon discharge from the inpatient stay or outpatient procedure.
-Implants include but are not limited to: anchors, artificial joints, mesh, pins, plates, radioactive seeds, screws, shunts, stents, allografts, and autografts.
+Implants may include but are not limited to: anchors, artificial joints, mesh, pins, plates, radioactive seeds, screws, shunts, stents, types of allografts and types of autografts.
 Other implants deliver medication, monitor body functions, or provide support to organs and tissues.

 A supply or instrument that is purposed to be removed or discarded during the same inpatient or outpatient procedure in which they are placed in the body is not an implant.
 Liquids or materials that are absorbed or incorporated by the surrounding tissue will not be reimbursed if billed as an implant.
 Additionally, provider or vendor administrative storage and delivery costs will not be reimbursed.
 Items or services should be all encompassed under the surgical rate charge and therefore the patient should not be responsible for these charges or services.
 Providers and facilities are urged to utilize implants and supplies in an efficient manner to prevent waste.
-Some examples of supplies, instruments and miscellaneous items that will not be reimbursed include but are not limited to: